Self-Injury Awareness: Understanding the Struggle

 How does social media affect mental health?

-Myths and misconceptions about self-injury
+Common misconceptions about self-injury

 “They’re hurting themselves for attention.”

-“Only teenagers hurt themselves”
+“Only teenagers hurt themselves.”

-“Self-harm means someone is suicidal”
+“Self-harm means someone is suicidal.”

-Breaking the stigma surrounding self-injury
+How to break the stigma surrounding self-injury

 The stigma surrounding self-harming behavior can make people feel very isolated, judged, and misunderstood.
 Because of this, they’re less likely to open up and ask for help.